demon-xxi/ryft-apidemo/README.md

 Open a browser on port 8989 of your server.

-Once this has been done once, to quicky re-deploy with the latest changes from Git, run from the 'apidemo' folder

-    ./ryft-demo/bin/redeploy.sh

 ### Configuration

 The ryft.properties contains details on each property to configure.
-There are at least 2 values that should be updated:
+There are at least 2 values that may need to be updated:
-* ryft.fs.root for the root of the Ryft file system where input and output files are
+* ryft.fs.root for the root of the Ryft file system where input and output files are.
+Note that the Ryft file system by default is mounted at /ryftone, so unless your system configuration has changed, that's the value that should be used.
-* ryft.workingDir for the working directories where C program will be generated
+* ryft.workingDir for the working directories where the apidemo will generate intermediary files, such as generated C programs.

 ### Logs